A dependant is either:

 If you renew your Tier 4 Dependant visa outside the UK, you need to follow the same procedure as applying for a visa for the first time.

-If you wish to apply for your first Tier 4 Dependant Visa you must apply through the British Consulate/ Embassy/ High Commission in your home country before you travel to the UK.
+If you wish to apply for your first Tier 4 Dependant Visa, you must apply before you travel to the UK.

 - Apply via the Gov.uk website.

 Please be aware that each dependant will be required to apply separately from the main Tier 4 visa holder and will need their own original supporting documents (e.g. bank statements).
 All family members should apply at the same time.

 The online application form contains details of all the supporting documents dependants are required to submit with their application.
 Where applicable, these documents are the same as the documents needed for student applicants applying from overseas.

 If you meet the following criteria you do not have to produce financial documentation when applying for your dependant visa:

-If you do not submit your visa application at the same time as the main applicant, you should make sure that you include in your application a copy of the main applicant's student visa.
+If you do not submit your visa application at the same time as the main applicant, you should make sure that you include a copy of the main applicant's student visa in your application.
 Your application form should state clearly that you are joining the main applicant who will be in the UK as a student.
 Dependants should be given the same period of leave as the student.